ylab-hi/ScanNeo2/README.md

 In additon, we provided test data in `.tests/integration` with configuration and resulting file that can be used to test the installation

+## System requirements

+We recommend to run ScanNeo on a system with at least 64GB

 ## Conclusion